Meghan, Duchess of Sussex, reveals she had a miscarriage in July, calls for compassion in a polarized world

 In the article, Markle reflects on her conversation with Bradby, pondering what the world would look like if more people found the time to ask about the feelings of others.
 She said that she did not know that her response to his question would “resonate with so many,” including other mothers and people around the world who had been suffering in silence.

-“Sitting in a hospital bed, watching my husband’s heart break as he tried to hold the shattered pieces of mine, I realized that the only way to begin to heal is to first ask, “Are you OK?,”" she wrote, before reflecting on the pain experienced by so many during 2020 and urging others to make space for compassion.
+“Sitting in a hospital bed, watching my husband’s heart break as he tried to hold the shattered pieces of mine, I realized that the only way to begin to heal is to first ask, ‘Are you OK?,’” she wrote, before noting the pain experienced by so many during 2020 and urging others to make space for compassion.

 She reflects on the grief wrought by a global health crisis and the divisions on display in the United States following a tense election period and a year in which people took to the streets to protest against police brutality, citing the deaths of Breonna Taylor and George Floyd.